Biodiversity Summary

 80–150+ yr

-Mycorrhizal Networks Underground fungal networks connecting tree roots (73 documented types in this forest) take 80–150+ years to develop and may never fully recover after construction disturbance.
-Coweeta Watershed 7: still not recovered 40+ years after clear-cut.
+Mycorrhizal Networks Underground fungal networks connecting tree roots take 80–150+ years to develop and may never fully recover after construction disturbance.
+Coweeta Watershed 7 (clearcut 1977): joint dissolved-inorganic-nitrogen and streamflow response had still not returned to initial conditions after 40+ years per Jackson et al. (2018, WIREs Water; Hydrological Processes).

 150–500 yr